ksiman14/ksiman14/README.md

 After studying Economics and Mathematics in college, I worked first as an investment banker in NYC and then in investor relations for a media conglomerate based in the Denver area.
 I loved working in the sports and media space, but wanted to return to my quantitative roots.
 I was eager to pursue a more technical career that would foster my endless desire to learn and challenge my problem solving abilities.
 I enrolled in the Grace Hopper Program at Fullstack Academy and learned a plethora of engineering technologies and frameworks in just 17 weeks.

-I am currently looking for engineering positions that marry my technical expertise with my personal interests in technology, sports and media.
+I am currently looking for engineering positions that bring together my technical expertise with my personal interests in technology, sports and media.

 - ⚡ High 5 Strengths: Philomath, Analyst, Deliverer, Time Keeper, Strategist
 - 😄  Pronouns: she / her